ovh/docs/pages/platform/public-cloud/buy_failover_ip/guide.en-us.md

 Enter the following information:

-* The number of failover IPs you want to order (IP blocks are not currently available).
+- The number of failover IPs you want to order (IP blocks are not currently available)
-* The instance on which the IPs will be routed.
+- The instance on which the IPs will be routed
-* The location of the IPs.
+- The location of the IPs

 You will also need to accept the General Terms and Conditions of Service.